-Launch your career as a health-care administrator through our certified degree program.
+Launch or advance your career as a health-care manager through our certified degree program.

 Want to add a minor to your major?

 Learn more about our minors.
 (Note that not all minors are possible to combine with every major.)

 Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Health Systems Management and the master's degree in Health Systems Management.
 Contact us for more information or learn more about our accelerated options.